raito-io/raito-io.github.io/docs/overview/concepts.md

 ### User
 A user is a collection of accounts across multiple Identity Stores (e.g. Snowflake, Azure Entra ID, AWS IAM ...), typically representing a single (physical) person or service.

-When new accounts are imported (when the identity store is synced by the Raito CLI) these accounts are automatically attached under an existing user when the email address matches or to a new user when no user was found with that email address.
+When new accounts are imported into Raito, these accounts are automatically attached to an existing user when the email address matches or to a new user when no user was found with that email address.

 An account can be transferred to another or new user manually if needed.